 Saint Francis Medical Center College of Nursing is approved by the Illinois State Approving Agency to certify eligible applicants for educational benefits under the Veterans Entitlement Programs: Titles 10 and 38.

-To obtain further information about Veteran benefits, student may contact:
+To obtain further information about Veteran benefits, students may contact:

 Coordinator of Student Finance, Financial Assistance